ccnmtl/django-lti-provider/README.md

 # Documentation

-*Note: More documentation and examples to come.
+*Important: More documentation and examples to come.
 This is a work in progress as code is generalized from another application.
 This library is not yet on pypi, but will be soon.*

 django-lti-provider provides LTI functionality for the Django web framework.
 This work began as a port of MIT's [LTI Flask Sample](https://github.com/mitodl/mit_lti_flask_sample),